 The message is clear.
 Online magazine publishers must either evolve into the interactive domain, or face extinction.
 Here are a few things to keep in mind when making that transition to an interactive magazine publication:

-1.)
-PLANNING: Even if you are starting from scratch, a good plan is important.
-Knowing the type of interactivity your audience clamours for, and how to serve it up takes meticulous planning.
-The planning process is even more complex if you are an existing online magazine trying to break into the interactive magazine market
+Even if you are starting from scratch, a good plan is important.
+Knowing the type of interactivity your audience clamors for, and how to serve it up takes meticulous planning.
+The planning process is even more complex if you are an existing online magazine trying to break into the interactive magazine market.

-4.)
-LAYING IT ALL OUT: Most online publications can get away with a traditional row/column and hyper-linked content.
+Most online publications can get away with a traditional row/column and hyper-linked content.
 Interactive magazines need more.
 Think graphics and visual layout as opposed to text-based content.
-Think well integrated content without too much “blank” space.
+Well integrated content without too much “blank” space.
 Think fonts and colors that are mobile device friendly.
-Seek help from professional layout and formatting service providers might be well worth it
+Seek help from professional book formatting service providers might be well worth it.

-5.)
-PHASING IT IN: Don’t overwhelm your readers with too many bells and whistles all at once, especially if you already have an existing readership.
+Don’t overwhelm your readers with too many bells and whistles all at once, especially if you already have an existing readership.
 Introducing interactivity in small doses is the best advice.
-If possible (highly recommended!) provide options for readers to view the same content in both interactive and “conventional” form
+If possible (highly recommended!) provide options for readers to view the same content in both interactive and “conventional” form.

 Following these few principles will ensure that your move into Interactive Magazines will be an unconditional success.